 The organisation's failures start from within its very roof the Secretariat - it had staff who possessed no power of enforcement against the member states and the best they did was to engage in unending dialogue and begging.
-Other bottlenecks at the secretariat included limited project funding, modest remuneration, poorly qualified personnel, administrative irregularities, limited promotional prospects, indiscipline, ill equipment and general low morale among others.
+Other bottlenecks at the secretariat included limited project funding, modest remuneration, poorly qualified personnel, administrative irregularities, limited promotional prospects, staff indiscipline, ill equipment and general low morale among others.83

 Another outstanding policy failure was the political and economic sanctions strategy against South Africa and Portugal.
-In addition to denying over fly rights to those countries' aircrafts and any other communication, the OAU prohibited imports there of.
-However, these measures served more as public relations than their initial purpose, for a number of reasons: Most resolutions relating to economic sanctions legally and procedurally required prior UN authorization.
-To the front line states, while agreeing with the OAU was the fashionable thing to do, practically it was a little difficult especially given that most of them had deep rooted economic ties with the apartheid regime to the extent that during the extraordinary session of the African council of ministers, the Secretary General confessed that sanction measures had "hardly been carried out in practice.87
+In addition to denying over fly rights to those countries' aircrafts and any other communication, 84 the OAU prohibited imports there of.
+However, these measures served more as public relations than their initial purpose for a number of reasons: Most resolutions relating to economic sanctions legally and procedurally required prior UN authorization.85 To the front line states, while agreeing with the OAU was the fashionable thing to do, practically, it was a little difficult especially given that most of them had deep rooted economic ties with the apartheid regime86 to the extent that during the extraordinary session of the African council of ministers, the Secretary General confessed that sanction measures had "hardly been carried out in practice.87

-&lt;sup>82 OAU Convention of Refugees, Art.
+82 OAU Convention of Refugees, Art.
 11.

-&lt;sup>84 OAU Summit Conference Proceedings, Resolution on Decolonisation v.
+84 OAU Summit Conference Proceedings, Resolution on Decolonisation v.
 1 sec.
-1, paragraphs 8-9 UN Charter, Article 53 (1).
+1, paragraphs 8-9

 It has further been argued that if there is one area where external factors impinge on the functioning of a regime of relatively weak actors, it is economics.
 In other words, the African state's dependence on the western world left them little room to exercise their conscious and choice.
 Countries neighbouring South Africa supposed to be the key implementors of the sanctions were themselves dependant on the South African economy.
 As a natural consequence, they were the prime violators of the sanctions castigating and dining with apartheid during the day and night respectively.
-Malawi later went full blast with the minority regimes of South Africa and Rhodesia including establishing full diplomatic relations with Kamuzu Banda arguing that the relationship was no sign of apartheid approval but reflected the reality in development matters since south Africa was there to stay and that Malawi was doing in broad day what others were doing in darkness.
+Malawi later went full blast with the minority regimes of South Africa and Rhodesia including establishing full diplomatic relations in which Kamuzu Banda argued that the relationship was no sign of apartheid approval but reflected the reality in development matters since south Africa was there to stay and that Malawi was doing in broad day what others were doing in darkness.
 Countries like Botswana had become adamant on the OAU sanctions arguing that given its position, it could neither cut links with South Africa and Rhodesia nor afford to harbour guerrilla movements in view of its geographical, economic and military vulnerability.
-Later, the OAU re-considered the practical seriousness of the historical and geographical circumstances to allow members like Botswana, Cape Verde, Lesotho and Swaziland to have some degree of relationship with the apartheid regime.
+Later, the OAU re-considered the practical seriousness of the historical and geographical circumstances to allow members like Botswana, Cape Verde, Lesotho and Swaziland to have some degree of relationship with the apartheid regime.88

 Perhaps the OAU failure to guide its membership on the management of internal political order in the respective member states and inter-state relations stands high among the failed missions of the organization.
-Relatively cheap issues like the different opinions on topical issues and personal disagreement between leaders have often ended up, with bloodshed at the two nation's frontiers.
-Their own charter emphasis on non-interference not withstanding, the leaders have often engaged in subversive activities against each other harbouring and facilitating rebellion in the neighbourhood, occasioning blood shed, civil strife and economic stagnation.
+Relatively cheap issues like the different opinions on topical issues and personal disagreement between leaders have often ended up with bloodshed at the two nation's frontiers.
+Their own charter emphasis on non-interference